Privacy notice - Learner Data

 We may share data with third parties to undertake research and analysis on our behalf.
-All third parties processing personal data on our behalf are required under contract to abide by the EU General Data Protection Regulation.
+All third parties processing personal data on our behalf are required under contract to abide by the UK General Data Protection Regulation.

 As producers of official statistics we comply with the Code of Practice for Statistics in the production of statistics.

 Please note that as a public body, all written information that we hold (including written enquiries) is subject to Freedom of Information requests.
 We will comply with the Data Protection Act 2018 and UK GDPR when considering requests made under the Freedom of Information Act.

 Subject to some legal exceptions, you have the right to: